 Another example that Paul gives concerning the power of peace in his life is the example of contentment.
 He has learned to be content by learning the difference between wants and needs.
 As blessed as we are in this country, we continually have a difficulty understanding this difference.
 Most of us probably believe that a telephone in every room of the house is a necessity, or every member of the family having a phone, or that a television in every room, or today, a computer in every room is a necessity.
 We believe having more than one change of clothes or more than one pair of shoes is a necessity.
 We have been and are so blessed that many of the things we have we believe to be necessary.
 Paul helps us distinguish what is necessary and what is simply a want.
 Please understand, to want things beyond what is necessary is not in and of itself wrong.
 What is sin is when our wants dictate our actions and so consume us that we forget what is important.
 Paul’s example is one which we would do well to imitate as we live in the peace of the Lord.

 The third point I would like to make this evening comes from Paul’s words, “19And my God will supply every need of yours according to his riches in glory in Christ Jesus.” (v.
 19).
 When it comes to contentment we learn to be content by learning that it is the Lord who gives first.
 The Lord gives us everything that we need and even more than we want.
 I have challenged many people from time to time and I will offer than same challenge to you.
 Can you name even one thing that is yours that did not in some way come from God?
 In one way or another, everything we have, except our sin, has its beginning with our Lord.
 What we are born with and what we take with us when we die is what is truly ours and everything else is simply on loan to us from God while we live in this world.
 Being content begins with learning the difference between wants and needs.
 Again, for us in America, most of us have so many things.
-We have more than we need and many times, more than we could want.
-Today is the day to take time to give thanks for all those things, the things we need and the things we have that are wants.
+We have more than we need and many times, more than we could want, although I know we can always want more.
+Tomorrow and truly every day is the day to take time to give thanks for all those things, the things we need and the things we have that are wants.